© Pint of Science, 2018. All rights reserved.

 The Neural Trade Off between Cooperation and Competition

-Our social interactions require adapting to an ever changing social context switching between cooperative and competitive decisions.
-This is reflected in the brain by a neural trade-off between cooperative and competitive states of mind.
-Using fMRI , we recorded brain activity of human participants playing a novel economic game where they had to forage for food in a virtual space together with another player.
-Players could cooperate or compete with the other player allowing us to compare directly what happens in the brain when it switched from a competitive to a cooperative scenario.
+Our social interactions require adapting to an ever-changing social context, constantly switching between cooperative and competitive decisions.
+Dr Andrea Pisauro, researcher in Cognitive Neuroimaging at the University of Glasgow, studies how our brains choose between cooperation and competition.
+He recorded brain activity of participants playing an economic game in which two players had to forage for food in a virtual space, either cooperating or competing with the other player.
+Andrea will discuss what happens in your brain when switching from a competitive to a cooperative scenario.